Overview of the eligibility requirements

 - records that show the live events held at the licensed premises during a specified period, or

-If the requested evidence is not provided, the incentives including the fee discount may not be applied, and the venue may be removed from the Live Music and Performance Venues list.
+If the requested evidence is not provided, the liquor licence fee discount may not be applied and the venue may be removed from the eligible venues list.

 Excluded venues

-L&GNSW has discretion to not apply these incentives in a range of circumstances, including:
+L&GNSW may decide not to apply these incentives in certain circumstances, including:

-- For any venues with a poor compliance record.
-This includes where the licensee has been liable for compliance history risk loading in the last two years or will be liable in future.
-Venues can check the L&GNSW Demerit Point Register to see if there are any demerit points currently attached to their licence.
-Demerits are incurred for committing demerit offences, or via a prescribed complaint, and result in additional loadings attached to a venue’s annual liquor licence fee.
+- Venues with a poor compliance record.
+This includes where the licensee has been liable for compliance history risk loading in the last two years or will be liable in the future.
+Venues can check the L&GNSW Demerit Point Register to see if there are any demerit points currently attached to their licence

-- Where the venue is operating as a karaoke bar or primarily provides adult entertainment of a sexual nature.
+- Venues operating as a karaoke bar or primarily providing adult entertainment of a sexual nature.

-We will remove a venue from the list if its business model changes and it no longer meets the eligibility criteria.
-We may also remove a venue if it doesn’t meet its obligations, such as keeping the required records.
+L&GNSW will remove a venue from the list if its business model changes and it no longer meets the eligibility criteria.
+L&GNSW may also remove a venue if it does not meet its obligations, such as keeping the required records.

 Once removed, the venue will no longer be able to access the incentives.